chrislewisdev/prettyplan/README.md

 ## Deployment

-The website is served from the `gh-pages` branch, but will be moving to a separate deployment soon.
-Once moved, the `gh-pages` version will no longer be updated.
+The project is deployed to Netlify; a slightly older version of the code is also served on GitHub pages which used to be the main way to access Prettyplan.

 ## Will this steal sensitive data from my Terraform plans?